-The children will be invited on visits and trips to support the National Curriculum.
-These may include visits to local historical places of interest, the annual pantomime at Hexagon Theatre, the local library, the River and Rowing Museum or a trip to a zoo.
+The children will be invited and taken on visits and trips to support the National Curriculum.
+These may include visits to local historical places of interest, the annual pantomime at Hexagon Theatre, the local library, Thatcham Nature Discovery Centre, Marwell Zoo, Lepe Country Park, Winchester Science Centre, Fishbourne Roman Palace, London Science Museum, West Wittering Coast, a Year 4 Two-Day Residential to Longridge Activity Centre and a Year 6 week-long Residential to Skern Lodge in Devon.
 The school will also invite visitors and 'experiences' into the school such as mobile farms.